dionjwa/nodejs-std/README.md

 Starting with the git tag v0.10.25 and the branch node_pre0.10.25, when there are breaking API changes in Node.js then a new branch will be created here.
 The master branch will match follow the most current version of Node.js.

+### Coming soon:

+Examples and getting started!

 ### History

-Alternative to the [nodejs haxelib](http://lib.haxe.org/p/nodejs) library, forked due to a lack of maintenance form the other library.

-This library includes code from [Ritchie Turner's haxe node.js github libraries](https://github.com/cloudshift).
-There doesn't seem to be a canonical haxe std lib to match the [nodejs haxelib](http://lib.haxe.org/p/nodejs).
-Many of the existing libraries have an unknown status, or have migrated to other projects.
+This library was forked from [Ritchie Turner's nodejs library](https://github.com/cloudshift) ([legacy haxelib site](http://lib.haxe.org/legacy/p/nodejs)) due to lack of maintenance.